 What Is the Everest Base Camp Trek?

 The Everest Base Camp trek is one of the most renowned long-distance treks in the world.
-The trek covers about 130–140 kilometers round trip.
-The beginning at Lukla and passing Sherpa villages, river valleys, high-altitude meadows, and rocky moraines.
-Finally reaching the foot of the highest peak in the world.
+The trek covers approximately 130-140 kilometers round trip, beginning in Lukla and passing through Sherpa villages, river valleys, alpine meadows, and glacial landscapes before reaching Everest Base Camp.

 The regular route takes 12 days, with scheduled acclimatization at Namche Bazaar and Dingboche.
 These rest days do more than fill time.
 They help your body adapt to the thinner air, and not using them greatly increases the chances of altitude sickness.

-You pass several key points along the trail, including Tengboche Monastery, the village of Lobuche.
+You pass several key points along the trail, including Tengboche Monastery and the village of Lobuche.
 And then Gorak Shep until you get to the Everest Base Camp.
-Many trekkers hike up to Kala Patthar as well at 5,545 meters.
+Many trekkers hike up to Kala Patthar as well, at 5,545 meters.
 From there, you can watch the sunrise over Everest, Nuptse, Lhotse, and Pumori.
 Trekkers often describe the cold, steep early morning climb as one of the best experiences of the trek.

-The hike feels moderately difficult.
+The trek feels moderately difficult.
 You do not need mountaineering abilities.
 However, you need good fitness.
 You can expect to walk 5-7 hours daily on rough terrain for nearly two weeks.

 Key Highlights of the Trek